 Other than sunscreen, you can also find cinnamates in lipstick, but it's not likely to lead to any irritation.

 Chemical sunscreens, just like the name suggests, contain different kinds of chemicals.
 Chemicals aren't inherently bad for your skin, so you shouldn't panic if you can't recognize an ingredient from the list.
 But, in this case, chemical sunscreens have been shown to irritate some people's skin and cause them to break out.

 Silicone is a common substance that's derived from silica.
-It's used for various purposes because of its smoothening, healing and binding properties.
+It's used for various purposes because of its smoothening, healing, and binding properties.

-Does this hold any truth or is it merely a myth?
+Does this hold any truth, or is it merely a myth?

 Not everything that comes from the kitchen can be used in skincare.
 More importantly, if something is good for us to eat, that doesn't inherently make it beneficial for topical application.

-If you’ve never heard about a patch test, all you need to do is apply a small amount of the product on a small area of your skin and wait for a day or two.
-If there are no negative reactions present, then you can proceed to use the product all over your face.
+To perform a patch test, all you need to do is apply a small amount on a small area of your skin and wait for a day or two.
+If there are no negative reactions, then you can proceed to use the product all over your face.

 This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances, and its goal is to offer a general view of the subject.
 In case you are suffering from a severe case of acne, you should consult with a dermatologist or a certified medical professional.